11 January 2022

 Subject Matters Not Referred to Arbitration

-No, albeit in practice there remain some doubts over the use of arbitration in some subject areas, such as in trust disputes.
+There are no non-arbitrable subject matters in Guernsey, albeit in practice there remain some doubts over the use of arbitration in some areas.

 Subject to the parties’ agreement, the arbitrator is able to decide all matters of procedure and evidence and may appoint experts or legal advisers, or assessors to help with technical matters.

 A dissatisfied party can apply to the court to challenge an arbitral award within 28 days thereof, giving notice to the other party and the tribunal.
 The grounds for so doing include where the court has substantive jurisdiction (to confirm/vary set aside the award in whole/part) or where there is a serious irregularity affecting the tribunal/proceedings/award.

 Enforcement of foreign arbitral awards under the Geneva Convention is done under the Arbitration (Guernsey) Law 1982, Part II.
 Enforcement of awards under the New York Convention is under Part VII of the 2016 Arbitration Law.

 Proposals for Dispute Resolution Reform

 The rules applicable to civil procedure were last reviewed in 2008 and recently a committee has been formed to review these.
 The reform committee commenced work in 2020 and continues to work on the holistic reform of civil procedure in Guernsey, with recommendations anticipated in 2022.
 Although the reform will look at all aspect of civil procedure, particular points of interest are potential reforms to service provisions and the use of technology.

 Guernsey has been extremely fortunate in its experience of COVID-19 in that the lockdown period here was very short and there have been no practical restrictions on ordinary life in Guernsey since May 2020, save for strict border controls which have subsequently been relaxed as of July 2021.